dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.3.5
+- Updated: Font Awesome library updated to v4.2.0.
+- Updated: Translation .pot file added.
+Old files .mo and .po removed.
+- Updated: All Font Awesome icon classes now use fa- prefix instead of icon- prefix.
+- Removed: Function thinkup_check_premium() removed as it has no purpose in the theme.

 Version 1.3.4
 - Fixed:   Function home_page_menu_args() renamed to thinkup_menu_homelink() to ensure correct prefixing and reduce change of conflict with 3rd party code.
 - Updated: Portfolio masonry container checks updated in main-frontend.js.